 Parameter Monitoring Requirement

 Flow, MGD Continuous

-$CBOD_5$ One/day
+CBOD 5 Two/week

-TSS One/day
+TSS Two/week

-NH 3 -N One/day
+NH 3 -N Two/week

-DO One/day
+DO Two/week

-E. coli Five/week
+E. coli Daily

+DO Two/week

-B. SEWAGE SLUDGE REQUIREMENTS
+C. SEWAGE SLUDGE REQUIREMENTS

 The draft permit includes Sludge Provisions according to the requirements of 30 TAC Chapter 312, Sludge Use, Disposal, and Transportation.
-Sludge generated from the treatment facility is pumped by pipe or hauled by a registered transporter to City of Houston 69th Street Wastewater Treatment Facility, Permit No. WQ0010495090, or another permitted wastewater treatment facility owned by the City of Houston to be digested, dewatered and then disposed of with the bulk of the sludge from the plant accepting the sludge.
-The draft permit also authorizes the disposal of sludge at a TCEQ-authorized land application site, codisposal landfill, wastewater treatment facility, or facility that further processes sludge.
+Sludge generated from the treatment facility is hauled by a registered transporter and disposed of at a TCEQ-permitted landfill, Security Recycling and Disposal Facility, Permit No. 1752B, in Montgomery County.
+The draft permit also authorizes the disposal of sludge at a TCEQ-authorized land application site, co-disposal landfill, wastewater treatment facility, or facility that further processes sludge.

-C. PRETREATMENT REQUIREMENTS
+D. PRETREATMENT REQUIREMENTS

-Permit requirements for pretreatment are based on TPDES regulations contained in 30 TAC Chapter 315, which references 40 Code of Federal Regulations (CFR) Part 403, "General Pretreatment Regulations for Existing and New Sources of Pollution" [rev. Federal Register/Vol. 70/No. 198/Friday, October 14, 2005/Rules and Regulations, pages 60134-60798].
+Permit requirements for pretreatment are based on TPDES regulations contained in 30 TAC Chapter 305, which references 40 Code of Federal Regulations (CFR) Part 403, "General Pretreatment Regulations for Existing and New Sources of Pollution" [rev. Federal Register/Vol. 70/No. 198/Friday, October 14, 2005/ Rules and Regulations, pages 60134-60798].
 The permit includes specific requirements that establish responsibilities of local government, industry, and the public to implement the standards to control pollutants which pass through or interfere with treatment processes in publicly owned treatment works or which may contaminate the sewage sludge.
 This permit has appropriate pretreatment language for a facility of this size and complexity.

-The permittee has a pretreatment program which was approved by the U.S. Environmental Protection Agency (EPA) on November 27, 1984 and modified on February 26, 1993, and March 11, 2020 (nonsubstantial Streamlining Rule modification), and June 14, 2021 (Technology Based Local Limits).
+The permittee has a pretreatment program which was approved by the U.S. Environmental Protection Agency (EPA) on September 30, 1982, and modified on July 21, 1995, June 17, 2011, May 13, 2020 (nonsubstantial Streamlining Rule provisions), and July 31, 2020 (Copper TBLL only).
 The permittee is required, under the conditions of the approved pretreatment program, to prepare annually a list of industrial users which during the preceding twelve months were in significant noncompliance with applicable pretreatment requirements for those facilities covered under the program.
-This list is to be published annually during the month of November in a newspaper of general circulation that provides meaningful public notice within the jurisdiction(s) served by the POTW.
+This list is to be published annually during the month of August in a newspaper of general circulation that provides meaningful public notice within the jurisdiction(s) served by the POTW.